 City moratorium on commercial evictions

-On April 13, the Carpinteria City Council approved a temporary moratorium on commercial evictions for tenants who fail to pay rent due to income loss from the COVID-19 pandemic.
+The Carpinteria City Council enacted a temporary moratorium on commercial evictions for tenants who fail to pay rent due to income loss from the COVID-19 pandemic.
+The moratorium will remain in place through the state of emergency.

 The moratorium does not relieve tenants of their obligation to fully compensate their landlord for the unpaid period.
 The ordinance requires tenants to pay in full within 180 days after the local emergency expires.
 Landlords cannot charge late fees or interest during the 180 days following the emergency period.